open-source-dfir/slack/README.md

 Etiquettes

-* Overall please stay in scope are Open Source and DFIR
+* Overall please stay in scope of the community, these are Open Source and DFIR
 * Please stay in scope of the channel
 * Do not use for advertising your preferred tools